dhardiman/Config/README.md

 ### How to use
 Simply pass a folder and a scheme name to the command:
 ```
-config --configPath /path/to/my/config --scheme my-scheme-name
+generateconfig --configPath /path/to/my/config --scheme my-scheme-name
 ```

-`config` will find all files with a `.config` file extension, search for a suitable template, and output a .swift file for each file.
+`generateconfig` will find all files with a `.config` file extension, search for a suitable template, and output a .swift file for each file.

 ## Schemas
 ### Default